robisim74/qwik-speak/README.md

 - `$translate(keys: string | string[], params?: any, ctx?: SpeakState, lang?: string)` Translates a key or an array of keys.
 The syntax of the string is `key@@[default value]`

-- `plural(value: number | string, prefix?: string, options?: Intl.PluralRulesOptions, ctx?: SpeakState, lang?: string)`
+- `$plural(value: number | string, prefix?: string, options?: Intl.PluralRulesOptions, ctx?: SpeakState, lang?: string)`
 Gets the plural by a number

 - `formatDate(value: Date | number | string, options?: Intl.DateTimeFormatOptions, locale?: SpeakLocale, lang?: string, timeZone?: string)`